-Over 95% of the quarter million businesses in Ireland are SMEs employing less than 10 people, and this will be the core client base of the LEOs.
+92% of the 200,000 businesses in Ireland are SMEs employing less than 10 people, and this will be the core client base of the LEOs.
 These businesses are located in every town and village in the country and are a valuable source of employment for local communities.
 The establishment of the LEOs will ensure that local authorities will have enhanced capacity to discharge their role in enterprise and economic development, and that EI will have a resource to deliver national enterprise policy at the local level.